The Evolution of the Roma Crest

-Roma's first crest is one that the club has used in numerous forms over the years and one of the symbols of the city itself, that of two infant brothers called Romulus and Remus alongside a she-wolf.
-Placed inside a shield with the club initials, this unique image makes it one of the world’s most memorable, and iconic, football crests.
-The wolf has remained a huge symbol of club throughout its history and lead to one of its nicknames “I Lupi" (The Wolves).
+Roma's first crest is one that the club has used in numerous forms over the years and one of the symbols of the city of Rome itself, that of two infant brothers called Romulus and Remus alongside a she-wolf.
+Placed inside a shield with the club initials, this unique image makes it one of the world's most memorable, and iconic, football crests.
+The wolf has remained a huge symbol of club throughout its history and lead to one of its nicknames "I Lupi" (The Wolves).

 In 1930 the club went to a simplified badge, using the club initials ASR in a circular design.
 The ASR standing for Associazione Sportiva Roma.
 The design also used the club's colours, dark red and golden yellow, the traditional colours of the city as well as the club.
+These are two of most iconic Italian club colours and form the basis of the majority of subsequent Roma crests.

 1934 saw a return to the use of Romulus and Remus, albeit more colourful than the original crest.